Sriram057/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow this is sriram recently changed to ist major
+This repository is for practicing the GitHub Flow this is sriram, a car enthusiast